๐ŸŒGlobal Studies

 Indigenous Rights Movement

-• Advocates for land rights, cultural preservation, and self-determination for Indigenous peoples who faced colonization, forced assimilation, and dispossession
+• Advocates for land rights, cultural preservation, and self-determination for Indigenous peoples who faced colonization, forced assimilation, and dispossession across every inhabited continent

 Disability Rights Movement

-• Demands inclusion, accessibility, and equal opportunity for people with disabilities, reframing disability as a social rather than medical issue
+• Demands inclusion, accessibility, and equal opportunity for people with disabilities, reframing disability as a social rather than purely medical issue

-Compare: Indigenous Rights vs. Disability Rights—both challenge the idea that certain groups should assimilate into a dominant norm, instead demanding that society accommodate difference.
+Compare: Indigenous Rights vs. Disability Rights.
+Both challenge the idea that certain groups should assimilate into a dominant norm, instead demanding that society accommodate difference.
 Both also illustrate how international frameworks (UN declarations, human rights treaties) can support domestic movements.

 International Frameworks